Best Loans for Bad Credit in July 2026

 - Get lower monthly payments with a long loan term

-- 97% approval rating from LendingTree users who borrow from Upgrade
+- 97% recommendation rating from LendingTree users who borrow from Upgrade

-- Application experience: Upgrade’s application is very quick with few questions, and it’s easy to apply with a co-borrower — you can add their information on the first page.
+Upgrade’s application is very quick, with few questions, and it’s easy to apply with a co-borrower — you can add their information on the first page.
+You will need to create an account to see your rates, though.

 Upgrade lets you boost your approval odds with: